edwinchoate/c-sharp-algorithms/notes.md

 Array.Sort(arr);

 Console.WriteLine(Array.BinarySearch(arr, 5));
-// Prints 4, the index of 5 in the sorted array
+// Prints 4, the index that contains the value 5 in the sorted array
 ```

 ### Sorting and Filtering